timoxley/columnify/Readme.md

 ### Truncated Columns

-Instead of wrapping, you can simply truncate at the maxiumum column width.
+You can disable wrapping and instead truncate content at the maximum column width.
+Truncation respects word boundaries.

 ```js
 var columns = columnify(data, {